What does the committee do?

 Nicole is Professor of Labour Law at the University of Strathclyde, a position she has held since 2012.
 She specialises in employment and labour law, European social law and policy, discrimination and equality law and human rights.
 She has published widely in all of these areas.
 Nicole is a member of the management committee of the Scottish Universities Legal Network in Europe which was established following the UK’s referendum on EU membership to provide impartial legal advice and guidance to policy makers, civil society organisations and others on the legal implications of Brexit.

 Nicole is a member of the Scottish Government’s Employment Tribunal Stakeholder Forum and a founding member of the Scottish Universities Legal Network on Europe (SULNE).

-He is responsible for leading the Care Inspectorate’s improvement support activities across the care sector, and directs approaches to scrutiny methodology, intelligence, organisational development, corporate reporting, involving people who experience care in decisions, communications and policy development.
+Until December 2018, he was Executive Director of Strategy and Improvement at the Care Inspectorate, Scotland’s largest scrutiny and improvement body.
+There, he was responsible for leading the Care Inspectorate’s improvement support activities across the care sector, and directed approaches to scrutiny methodology, intelligence, organisational development, corporate reporting, involving people who experience care in decisions, communications and policy development.
 He co-led the development of Scotland’s Health and Social Care Standards, working with people who use and provide care to ensure these are outcomes-focused, based on human rights and wellbeing, and person-led.

 He is also a trustee of Luminate, Scotland’s creative aging organisation which supports arts involving and about age and older people.
 Before joining the Care Inspectorate in 2013, he worked in public affairs, communications, policy development, and as a trade union officer for the EIS, where he represented teachers in the workplace, including involving discrimination issues.